jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 2 Compilers, Layout and Threads.md

 typedef struct SPHparticle
 {
-    double4 r,u,F;   // r, u and F store position, velocity and force data respectively for the SPHparticle int64_t id,hash; // id is the unique-ID, set at the start, hash is the index of the cell in which it resides double nu,rho;  // nu  correspond to the mass of the particle, rho is density at the particle position } SPHparticle;
+    double4 r,u,F;   // position, velocity and force data
+	int64_t id,hash; // unique-ID, hash is the index of the cell double nu,rho;  // mass of the particle, rho is density at the particle position } SPHparticle;
 ```